-South Africa and Trinidad and Tobago enjoy cordial bilateral relations and the country is viewed as an important bilateral partner in the Caribbean region.
-The large African Diaspora in Trinidad and Tobago forms a strong link with Africa, and serves as a further catalyst for ongoing cooperation between the respective regions.

-Trinidad and Tobago is one of the strongest economies in the region with a well-developed hydrocarbons sector that presents opportunities for trade, investment and technical cooperation in the oil sector.
+Trinidad and Tobago is viewed as an important bilateral partner in the Caribbean region.
+The large African Diaspora in Trinidad and Tobago forms a strong link with Africa and serves as a further catalyst for ongoing cooperation between the respective regions.
+Trinidad and Tobago's economy is propelled through a well-developed hydrocarbons sector that presents opportunities for trade, investment and technical cooperation in the oil sector.